ohad-rodeh/bt/README.md

 The `Oc_wu` structure that is passed around by the code, describe a "work-unit".
 This is probably equivalent to a transaction in the caller code.

-TODO
-====
-Revive the XT multi-threaded tests.
-This is already done for the BTP module.